 The read only parity error flag, PERR, in the USR register, is set if the parity of the received word is incorrect.
 This error flag is only applicable if the parity function is enabled, PREN=1, and if the parity type, odd or even, is selected.
-The read only PERR flag is buffered along with the received data bytes.
-It is cleared on any reset, it should be noted that the FERR and PERR flags are buffered along with the corresponding word and should be read before reading the data word.
+The read only PERR flag and the received data will be recorded in the USR and RXR registers respectively.
+It is cleared on any reset, it should be noted that the flags, FERR and PERR, in the USR register should first be read by the application program before reading the data word.